 I am an Assistant Professor at Utah State University in the Department of Landscape Architecture and Environmental Planning.
 I am also a co-director of VIVID Lab (Visualization, Instrumentation and Virtual Interaction Design Laboratory) at USU.
 With degrees in landscape architecture and urban planning and design, I conduct behavioral research through spatial data analytics and digital technologies.
 Ultimately, my research aims to understand how to design healthy, just, and resilient cities through smart growth and urban nature.
 Primary research agendas include:

-- Sustainable and resilient community design and its behavioral outcomes: Smart growth (compact, mixed-use, walkable, and environment-friendly community design) can solve societal issues that sprawl developments have generated, such as public health issues, social isolation, job-housing mismatch, and the destruction of ecological systems.
+- Sustainable community design and its behavioral outcomes: Smart growth (compact, mixed-use, walkable, and environment-friendly community design) can solve societal issues that sprawl developments have generated, such as public health issues, social isolation, job-housing mismatch, and the destruction of ecological systems.
 My research examines the effectiveness of smart growth design and policies on people’s quality of life—in particular, health and travel outcomes.

 - Environmental justice and accessibility in urban nature: Creating conditions for equal access to urban nature (e.g., street trees, urban parks of various sizes, regional and national parks) is an important objective for healthy, just, and resilient cities.
 My research relates access to urban nature (through different modes of transportation) to communities’ socio-economic status and aims to provide tools to achieve “green justice.”